perepelart/modular-bandit-lab/README.md

-3.  **Mathematical Foundations:** For researchers, bandits offer a tractable setting to rigorously study convergence, regret bounds, and exploration strategies before scaling to deep RL.
+3.  **Mathematical Foundations:** For researchers, bandits offer a tractable setting to rigorously study convergence, regret bounds, and exploration strategies before scaling to full RL.
 Understanding optimality in the bandit setting provides intuition for more complex MDPs.

 This project implements classical (non-contextual) bandits to rigorously study these foundational principles, with plans to extend to contextual variants (see Roadmap).